salopensource/sal/docs/Settings.md

 # Settings.py

 By modifying ``sal/settings.py`` you can customise how plugins and data is displayed in Sal.
 If you are upgrading from a previous version of Sal, refer to this document to see how your ``settings.py`` file should be changed to take advantage of any new features.
+There are defaults set in ``sal/system_settings.py``, but they can be overridden if you choose.

 ## PLUGIN_ORDER